Duplicate Code: Everything you need to know

 Duplicate code as the name suggests is a repetition of a line or a block of code in the same file or sometimes in the same local environment.
-What people might consider as acceptable, duplicate code poses greater problems to your software than what you may have thought.
-Even codes that have similar functionalities are said to be duplications.
+People might consider code duplication acceptable but in reality, it poses greater problems to your software than what you may have thought.
+Even code that has similar functionalities are said to be duplications.

-Duplicate code makes your program lengthy and bulky :
+1. Duplicate code makes your program lengthy and bulky :

 Suppose you write buggy code.
 You do a code review to find out the issue and then fix it.
 Now replace this scenario of buggy code with duplicate buggy code.
 You now have to fix every location that code is, losing your time, efficiency and sometimes temper.
 This situation is called inverse shotgun surgery and is pretty nasty for any developer.

 Alright, this is more of a copy and paste programming issue than duplicate code but like most times one produces repetitive code by using the copy-paste process it deserves a mention.
 When someone takes a code from somewhere and adds into their software they forget about the holes and endings that plagiarized code has.
 Duplicate codes leave an opening for attackers to exploit and get into your code making it vulnerable.

 Here’s how Codegrip helps you to find the duplicated code in your project